mlito/Exam_Snyk/README.md

 Limitations :
 1. All packages checked on repository https://registry.npmjs.org
-2. There is no check for package version in current implementation - always queriing for latest
+2. There is no check for package version in current implementation - always querying for latest
 3. There is no caching implemented
+4. For each pacakge scanned only 'dependencies' and NOT 'dev-dependencies'